sshah98/GW_Dining_Tracker/README.md

 ## What is GW Dining Tracker

-The goal of this app is to proide a web interface to access information about your GWorld.
+The goal of this app is to provide a web interface to access information about your GWorld.
 Some examples include:

 -   Graphs displaying overall spending
 -   Visualizations showing percentages and other statistics (TODO)